 Remaining indifferent or silent in the presence of evil is not just a traitorous act to humanity but the indelible spirit that defines one’s character and spirit.
 The cost exceeds a loss of opportunity to be the person we desire to be.
 Courage lost… everything lost.
 Complacency kills the warrior within.

-The desire of People, Places and Pastimes: How we perceive our world! is to offer informative, as well as entertaining, articles for our readers.
+The desire of People, Places and Pastimes: How we perceive our world! is to offer informative, as well as entertaining, articles for our readers with journalistic integrity.

 We will offer differing opinions on all kinds of subjects from all types of people in a way that will challenge our perceptions and help us to better understand our differences, while drawing us closer together as people.